Prospera Properties

 Get practical tips for Ontario landlords — delivered free.

-Under the old rules, a tenant facing an L1 eviction for non-payment of rent could raise section 82 issues (also called "jumping the queue" issues) at the hearing — things like outstanding maintenance deficiencies, alleged harassment, or other landlord obligations.
-This was frequently used as a tactic to turn an unpaid-rent hearing into a lengthy combined proceeding, often with a rent abatement offsetting the arrears.
+Under the old rules, a tenant facing an L1 eviction for non-payment could raise section 82 issues at the same hearing — maintenance deficiencies, alleged harassment, other landlord obligations.
+These were frequently used to turn a straightforward non-payment case into a multi-session combined proceeding, often with a rent abatement that reduced or eliminated the arrears on paper.

-Under Bill 60, a tenant who wants to raise maintenance-related defences at an eviction hearing must first pay 50% of the outstanding rent arrears into trust with the LTB.
-If they can't or won't do this, those defences cannot be raised in the eviction proceeding (though the tenant can still file a separate T6 maintenance application).
+Under Bill 60: a tenant who wants to raise maintenance-related defences at an eviction hearing must first pay 50% of the outstanding rent arrears into trust with the LTB.
+If they cannot or will not do this, those defences cannot be heard in the eviction proceeding.

-For landlords dealing with long-running arrears situations, this changes the calculus significantly.
-For the full picture of how evictions work from start to finish, see our step-by-step Ontario eviction guide.
+For landlords dealing with tenants who owe $5,000, $10,000, or more in arrears, this changes the calculus at the hearing significantly.
+For the complete picture of how Ontario evictions work from notice to enforcement, see our step-by-step Ontario eviction guide.

 • Landlords still cannot evict without cause.
-Month-to-month tenants cannot be removed simply because you want them gone.
+Month-to-month tenants cannot be removed simply because you'd prefer them gone.

 • The LTB still handles all disputes.
 There is no self-help remedy.
 If you need possession, you need an LTB order.

 • Security deposit rules are unchanged.
-Ontario doesn't allow damage deposits — only last month's rent.
+Ontario does not permit damage deposits — only last month's rent.

-The landlords who benefit most from Bill 60 are the ones who are organized and proactive:
+The landlords who benefit most from Bill 60 are organized and proactive.
+Here's how to put the changes to work:

-Act on N4s immediately.
-Don't wait until rent is 3 weeks late.
-Serve the N4 as soon as the grace period in your lease passes, and file the L1 the moment the 7-day period expires without payment.
-Speed is now your ally.
+1. Act on N4s the moment rent is late.
+Don't wait until rent is 3 weeks overdue.
+Serve the N4 as soon as any grace period in your lease passes, and file the L1 the moment the 7-day window closes without payment.
+Speed is now structurally built into the process — use it.

-Track fixed-term lease expiry dates.
-Build a simple spreadsheet or calendar reminder for every lease expiry in your portfolio.
-Bill 60 gives you a real decision point at renewal — don't let it pass by default.
+2. Calendar every fixed-term lease expiry date.
+Build a spreadsheet or set a reminder for every lease ending in your portfolio — 90 days out, 60 days out, 30 days out.
+Bill 60 gives you a real decision point at renewal.
+Don't let it pass by default and accidentally allow terms you'd rather renegotiate.

-Keep your evidence organized for hearings.
-The 50% arrears rule helps landlords at non-payment hearings, but you still need a clean rent ledger, proof of service for your N4, and documentation of any communications.
-For more on getting LTB-ready, see our Landlord and Tenant Board guide.
+4. Keep your evidence organized for hearings.
+The 50% arrears rule helps you, but you still need a clean rent ledger, documented proof of N4 service, and records of any communications with the tenant.
+For a full breakdown of LTB hearing preparation, see our LTB hearing guide for Ontario landlords.

 Frequently Asked Questions

-Bill 60 (Fighting Delays, Building Faster Act) received Royal Assent and came into force in November 2025.
-The key provisions — including the 7-day N4 period and the fixed-term lease changes — apply immediately to all tenancies in Ontario, including existing ones.
+Q: When exactly did Bill 60 come into force in Ontario?
+A: Bill 60 (Fighting Delays, Building Faster Act) received Royal Assent and came into force in November 2025.
+All key provisions — including the 7-day N4 period, fixed-term lease changes, and the 50% arrears rule — apply immediately to all Ontario tenancies, including leases signed before the legislation passed.

-Yes.
-The shorter 7-day notice period under Bill 60 applies to all active Ontario tenancies, regardless of when the lease was signed.
-You don't need to have a new lease to use the new timeline.
+Q: Does the 7-day N4 rule apply to leases that were signed before Bill 60?
+A: Yes.
+The shorter 7-day notice period applies to all active Ontario tenancies regardless of when the lease was originally signed.
+You do not need to issue a new lease or addendum to use the new timeline.

-Yes.
-A tenant can still void an N4 at any time before the LTB issues an eviction order by paying all outstanding rent in full.
-The N4 being voided doesn't happen automatically after 7 days — it's the point at which you can file the L1.
-The tenant retains the right to pay and stay until an order is issued.
+Q: Can a tenant still void an N4 after the 7 days by paying what's owed?
+A: Yes.
+A tenant can void an N4 at any point before the LTB issues a formal eviction order by paying all outstanding rent arrears in full.
+The 7 days is the point at which you can file the L1 — it is not a deadline that automatically terminates the tenancy.
+The tenant retains the right to pay and stay until an order is issued and enforced.

-An N4 served before Bill 60 came into force using the 14-day timeline is still valid.
-You don't need to re-serve it.
+Q: I served an N4 under the old 14-day rules before Bill 60 passed — is it still valid?
+A: Yes.
+An N4 served under the previous 14-day timeline is still valid and does not need to be re-served.
 Going forward, use the new 7-day timeline.
-Make sure you're using the most current version of the N4 form from the LTB website, as the form may have been updated.
+Also verify you are using the most current version of the N4 form from the LTB website, as the form itself may have been updated to reflect the legislation.

-No. Bill 60 removed the automatic conversion to month-to-month, but it did not create a new right to evict at lease end without cause.
-You still need a valid ground under the RTA (personal use, major renovations, sale, etc.) to end a tenancy.
-What changed is that the tenancy doesn't automatically continue under identical terms — the parties now have a real renewal negotiation moment.
+Q: Does Bill 60 give me the right to evict a tenant just because their fixed-term lease ended?
+A: No. Bill 60 removed the automatic conversion to month-to-month at lease end, but it did not create a new right to evict without cause.
+You still need a valid ground under the RTA — such as personal use (N12), major renovations (N13), or landlord's own use — to end a tenancy.
+What changed is that the lease no longer rolls over automatically on identical terms; you now have a genuine negotiation moment at expiry.

-No. Tenants retain the full right to file a T6 application about maintenance at any time.
-What Bill 60 changed is that in an eviction hearing for non-payment, a tenant who wants to raise maintenance issues at the same time must first pay 50% of the arrears into trust.
-Maintenance complaints and eviction proceedings can still run in parallel — they're just no longer automatically combined.
+Q: Does the 50% arrears rule mean tenants lose the right to complain about maintenance?
+A: No. Tenants retain the full right to file a T6 application about maintenance conditions at any time — that right is completely unchanged.
+What Bill 60 altered is that in an eviction hearing for non-payment of rent, a tenant who wants to raise maintenance issues at the same hearing must first pay 50% of the outstanding arrears into trust with the LTB.
+Maintenance and eviction proceedings can still run in parallel — they're just no longer automatically combined into one proceeding at the landlord's expense.

 Get in touch today to learn how we can take the stress of landlording off your plate, or visit our landlord services page to see what full-service property management looks like.